-Today, Mo and David cover 7 of their favorite tips and hacks for properly storing your skis and snowboard gear.
+Today, PowderQuest guides Mo and David cover 7 of their favorite tips and hacks for properly storing your skis and snowboard gear during the off season.

 The storage tips will help you if:

-Included are some cool tips for backcountry skiers and splitboarders as well.
+We include some cool exclusive tips for backcountry skiers and splitboarders as well.

 Let’s get started!
 Watch the suggestions in our detailed video.